 Scaling programs that support unique needs of online students

-- Colleges must support online offerings with many of the same initiatives they offer to on-campus students, though some programs may need to be tailored to the online learner’s unique needs, according to three officials at the Arizona State University who are helping to shepherd the online university, which is a priority with the university.
+- Colleges must support online offerings with many of the same initiatives they offer to on-campus students, though some programs may need to be tailored to the online learner’s unique needs, according to three officials at the University of Arizona who are helping to shepherd the online university, which is a priority with the university.

-- Writing in The evolllution, the three suggest that Arizona State actively recruits online learners with approaches that best suit them, including communications through various media, unobtrusive automated contact technology that can be easily customized, and a website that fully informs the students and allows for a growing number of “stealth applicants” who interact with the admissions office very little or not at all.
+- Writing in The evolllution, the three suggest that the University of Arizona actively recruits online learners with approaches that best suit them, including communications through various media, unobtrusive automated contact technology that can be easily customized, and a website that fully informs the students and allows for a growing number of “stealth applicants” who interact with the admissions office very little or not at all.

 - University officials also make close connections to the business community for these students.
 The authors suggest that colleges can support them with initiatives such as student services and online communities, noting that research shows the top reasons online learners drop out they feel the university doesn't care about them.

-In one successful program with the businesses community, Arizona State partnered with Caterpillar to allow workers to virtually visit and study mine sites throughout Canada and the U.S. and take online course work from professors in its Department of Mining and Geological Engineering.
+In one successful program with the businesses community, the University of Arizona partnered with Caterpillar to allow workers to virtually visit and study mine sites throughout Canada and the U.S. and take online course work from professors in its Department of Mining and Geological Engineering.
 The program supports a planned move of Caterpillar's Surface Mining and Technology Division to Tucson.

 The Western Interstate Commission for Higher Education recommends that universities offer online students a full range of support services, While many of the efforts are the same as those traditionally offered by universities and colleges such as admissions, financial aid and academic support, library services and networking opportunities, WICHE writes that “logistics and online learners’ unique needs require a different approach.”